What Wildwood is About

-Held at the historical Pynelogs Art Gallery in Invermere, B.C., my launch drew 80 people to hear me talk about Wildwood, eat homemade pie, and dress in pioneer garb.
+Held at the historical Pynelogs Art Gallery in Invermere, B.C., in March 2018, my book launch drew an eager crowd to hear me talk about Wildwood, eat homemade pie, and dress in pioneer garb.
 Here my daughter Katie Niddrie (who was seven months pregnant) and I pose in our best homesteader outfits.

 My book launch featured a Blue Ribbon Pie Contest.
 There were 80 guests and 20 pies, and after the judge Tony Berryman awarded the Blue Ribbon to Brenda Marsman for her Strawberry Rhubarb Pie, we all tucked in and ate our fill of delicious pies!

 The winner received this embroidered hoop, handmade by my daughter Katie Niddrie!

 Since one of the characters in Wildwood is a four-year-old girl, it seemed appropriate that the book should be introduced by my two adorable granddaughters, Nora and Juliet.

 This is an old photograph of a foursquare farmhouse in Oyen, Alberta, an original catalogue house from the T. Eaton Company, used as the model for my farmhouse in Wildwood.

 This authentic foursquare home is a historic site in Peace River, Alberta.
 It was built in 1916 for the Commanding Officer of the Royal North West Mounted Police.

 This farmhouse in Oyen, Alberta has some wonderful period features, such as stained glass kitchen cabinets.

 My heroine Molly uses a Belleek tea set bearing the classic shamrock motif that her great-aunt brought from Ireland.